-A systematic process for investigating, analyzing, and optimizing the performance of building systems through the identification and implementation of low/no cost and capital intensive Facility Improvement Measures (FIMs) and ensuring their continued performance.
-The Existing Building Commissioning process assists in making the building systems perform interactively to meet the Current Facility Requirements (CFR) and provides the tools to support the
+A systematic process for investigating, analyzing, and optimizing building systems performance through the implementation of low/no cost and capital intensive Facility Improvement Measures (FIMs) to ensure continued performance.
+The Existing Building Retro-Commissioning process assists in making the building systems perform interactively to meet the Current Facility Requirements (CFR) and provides the tools to support the

 continuous improvement of system performance over time.

 Following are some of the key benefits to be realized through retro-commissioning:

 - Improved Building Systems Efficiency and Extended Equipment Use Lifetime.

 - Improved Occupant Comfort and Productivity.

 - Documented Building Condition and Deficiencies.

 - A Road Map for Capital Improvements.